KAkos1220/PhantomSwitch/README.md

   when they disable the phantoms.
   Otherwise, they could just download some random NoPhantoms mod.

+You can also use this mod in multiplayer servers (Both client and server side required).

 ## Versions
 The mod works from 1.21 to 1.21.4, and I have no plans to make it available for earlier versions.